RSE-Sheffield/team-python/README.md

 # Team Python 🐍

-Team Python is a group for learning Python hosted at The University of Sheffield, and facilitated by the Research Software Engineering Group.
+Team Python is a group for learning Python hosted at The University of Sheffield, and facilitated by the Research Software Engineering Team.

-We meet approximately every second Wednesday at 12:00 (local UK time).
-If you have a The University of Sheffield Google account and you're logged in, you should be able to add yourself to the `team-python-group`: https://groups.google.com/a/sheffield.ac.uk/forum/#!forum/team-python-group.
+Currently we don't have a regular meeting but will get one organised soon.

-We use [a projects board](https://github.com/RSE-Sheffield/team-python/projects/1) to track the meetings.
+We use [a project board](https://github.com/RSE-Sheffield/team-python/projects/1) to track the topics.

-If you have problems, e-mail david.r.jones@sheffield.ac.uk
+If you have problems, e-mail d.wilby@sheffield.ac.uk

+## Slack
+Currently, we can talk python on the #team-python channel of the RSE-UoS slack workspace, for which details are available at: <https://rse.shef.ac.uk/community/slack>